CienZZZ/php_mvc_composer_router/README.md

-Template project to works with PHP MVC ROUTER and Composer!
+## Template project to works with PHP MVC ROUTER and Composer!

-## Starting an application using this framework
+## How to use this framework:

 1. First, download the framework, either directly or by cloning the repo.
 1. Run **composer install** or **composer update** to install the project dependencies.